Gregory Moore

 Research Interests

-- shared decision making during antenatal consultations at extreme preterm gestations
+• Shared decision making during antenatal consultations at extreme preterm gestations

-- promoting best clinical practices to optimize the care of patients in the neonatal intensive care unit
+• Promoting best clinical practices to optimize the care of patients in the neonatal intensive care unit

 Brief Biography

-Dr. Gregory Moore is an academic neonatologist practicing at the two hospitals in Ottawa that have level 3 neonatal intensive care units – the Children’s Hospital of Eastern Ontario and The Ottawa Hospital.
-After obtaining his medical degree from the University of Western Ontario, he completed his Paediatrics residency and the first 2 years of his Neonatal-Perinatal Medicine fellowship at the University of Ottawa in Ontario, Canada.
-He went on to enjoy a final enriching fellowship year at the Royal Women’s Hospital in Melbourne, Australia.
-He returned to Ottawa in 2009 as an attending neonatologist and an assistant professor on the clinician-teacher track through the University of Ottawa.
-In 2016, he was promoted to the Associate Professor level.
-He is a Clinical Investigator with the CHEO Research Institute and Ottawa Hospital Research Institute.
-His areas of academic interest are bioethics with a focus on working with families when their baby may be born at an extremely low gestational age, and post-graduate medical education.
-Outside of ‘hospital life’, he enjoys time with his wife and four children and competing as a national level Masters cyclist.
+Dr. Gregory Moore is an academic neonatologist practicing at the Children’s Hospital of Eastern Ontario and The Ottawa Hospital.
+After obtaining his medical degree from the University of Western Ontario, he completed his Paediatrics and Neonatal-Perinatal Medicine training at the University of Ottawa (Canada).
+He then enjoyed an enriching fellowship year at the Royal Women’s Hospital in Melbourne, Australia.
+He returned to Ottawa in 2009 as an attending neonatologist and an assistant professor through the University of Ottawa.
+In 2016, he was promoted to associate professor.
+He is a Clinical Investigator with the CHEO and Ottawa Hospital Research Institutes and, since 2022, the Program Director of the RCPSC Neonatal-Perinatal Medicine Program at uOttawa.
+In 2021, he completed his MSt in Practical Ethics via Oxford University (UK).
+His areas of academic interest are bioethics with a focus on working with families when their baby may be born extremely preterm, and post-graduate medical education.
+Outside ‘hospital life’, he enjoys time with his family and cycling.

 Selected Publications

-Moore GP, Daboval T, Moore-Hepburn C, Lemyre B. The development process of: ‘Counseling and management for anticipated extremely preterm birth’.
-Paediatrics and Child Health 2017 [in press].
+Moore GP, Daboval T, Moore-Hepburn C, Lemyre B. ‘Counseling and management for anticipated extremely preterm birth’: informing CPS statements through national consultation.
+Paediatrics and Child Health 2017;22(6):330-333. doi: 10.1093/pch/pxx030.

 Diseases, conditions and populations of interest